 Greek columns reach up to the glass and bronze ceiling surrounding the granite floor of this magnificent space.
 On the east side of the Atrium is the grand staircase in the Senate Building, inspired by the Paris Opera House.
 Used for lectures, trade shows, lunch programs, dances, twilight receptions and candlelit dinners, the Atrium is the brilliant centerpiece of the building's social calendar.
 The Atrium offers 4,068 square feet of events space.
 This venue is equipped with Wi-Fi.

 The arched limestone-walled Museum Gallery highlights the significance of eight major themes that shine a light on democracy and illuminate the ideals of Ohio Government.
 It is the perfect site for receptions and buffets.
 Its brick floors and wrought iron lanterns provide an intimate setting.
 The Museum Gallery offers 1,792 square feet of events space.
 This venue is equipped with Wi-Fi.

 The 120-foot high domed Rotunda with its inlaid marble floor and mammoth pieces of original art work is decorated in 28 different colors.
 It is crowned with a 28-foot glass skylight that bears a hand-painted reproduction of the Great Seal of Ohio as it looked in 1861.
 The architects of the Statehouse intended the most imposing chamber in the Statehouse to be the "People's Room."
 The Rotunda offers 3,000 square feet of events space.
 This venue is equipped with Wi-Fi.

 This elegant plantation-shuttered room is furnished with antiques, a delicately carved piano, green velvet chairs and a red taffeta settee and ottoman.
 Oil portraits of early Ohio Governors adorn the walls above a 125-year-old oval dining table that comfortably seats 16 for a board meeting, luncheon or dinner.
-The large leafed-table may be broken down to accommodate seated luncheons, dinners or intimate teas and receptions.
 The State Room offers 1,107 square feet of events space.
 This venue is equipped with Wi-Fi.